deefex/Rapid_Reporter_BETA/README.md

 ### Rapid Reporter BETA

 Welcome to _Rapid Reporter BETA_.
-This is the first chance I've had to rewrite the existing tool [RapidReporterMac](https://github.com/Skyscanner/RapidReporterMac) and take the chance to rewrite it, changing the visuals so it resembles the [original PC version](http://testing.gershon.info/reporter/) from Shmuel Gershon.
+This is the first chance I've had to revisit the existing tool [RapidReporterMac](https://github.com/Skyscanner/RapidReporterMac) and take the chance to rewrite it, changing the visuals so it resembles the [original PC version](http://testing.gershon.info/reporter/) from Shmuel Gershon.

 ### Pre-Requisites